kubapeter/portfolio/Coursera Courses/Specializations/JavaScript for Beginners/JavaScript Basics/Week 2/Challenges/README.md

 >Update and save the file again, this time as challenge5.html
 >
 >This time, use prompt and ask the user for a whole number.
 If they type in a number less than 10, have the console log report, "You entered a number smaller than 10", otherwise, send "You entered a big number" to the console.

+## Challenge 6

+>Update and save the file again, this time as challenge6.html
+>
+>Notice in challenge 5, if a user types something other than a number, the console tells us they entered a big number.
+In this challenge, fix that so that if a user types something other than a number, the console displays a message that says there was an error.

+## Challenge 7

+>Update and save the file again, this time as challenge7.html
+>
+>For this challenge, if the user types a number less than 10, use a loop to print out the numbers from zero to 9 in the console.

+## Challenge 8

+>Update and save the file again, this time as challenge8.htm
+>
+>For this challenge, if the user types a number less than 10, update the loop from the last challenge so that the console indicates the number the user entered.

+## Challenge 9

+>Prompt the user for a color, then have the console report if the user typed a primary color (red, blue, or yellow) or a secondary color (orange, green or purple) or none of these.
+>
+>Handle the situation for both uppercase and lowercase letters in the color the user types in.
+>
+>_Hint: remember the || means 'or'_